masim05/nst-telegram-bot/README.md

 The bot expects to receive two images and sends result of <a href="https://en.wikipedia.org/wiki/Neural_style_transfer">NST</a> in return.
 The first image will be used as a content image, the second - as a style one.

+At the moment only one NST requests can be processes at a time due to hardware limitations of the hosting server.
+However, during NST other commands (eg, `/debug`) work.

 # Results
 ![](./assets/nst_1.gif)